shaminchokshi/less-tokens/README.md

 | Aggressive | about 35% | 0.91 |
 | Maximum | about 40% | 0.88 |

-The balanced setting is the sweet spot for most production use.
+For most production use, the balanced setting is the sweet spot.
 Aggressive gets you a bit more compression without much extra quality loss.

-There's a second, separate source of waste: **files**.
-When you hand an LLM a raw PDF or Word document, you're shipping embedded fonts, positioning data, and office XML on top of the words you actually care about.
-If you only need the *content* of the file, converting it to Markdown first cuts the token count enormously.
-That's what `reduce_document()` is for.
+There's a second source of waste that bites you the moment your use case involves **files**.
+When your pipeline hands an LLM a raw PDF or Word document, you're shipping embedded fonts, positioning data, and office XML on top of the words you actually care about.
+If your use case only needs the *content* of the file, converting it to Markdown first cuts the token count enormously — that's what `reduce_document()` is for.

 ## Install